toba717/financial_engineering_projects/README.md

 List of Projects:
 - stock market prediction
   - Generated machine learning models to predict if we should buy the S&P 500
+- discounted cash flow
+  - Implemented the DCF method and assessed the fair value of multiple companies